processone/docs.ejabberd.im/content/admin/configuration/modules.md

 both, and *authentication* section with username/password field or certfile pointing to client certificate.
 Accepted urls can use schema mqtt, mqtts (mqtt with tls), mqtt5, mqtt5s (both to trigger v5 protocol), ws, wss, ws5, wss5.
-Certifcate authentication can be only used with mqtts, mqtt5s, wss, wss5.
+Certificate authentication can be only used with mqtts, mqtt5s, wss, wss5.

 __**Example**:__